Stigmatizing and Ableist Language: Alternatives and Best Practices

 Person with alcohol use disorder

-Person with a chaotic relationship with alcohol
+Person with a complex or chaotic relationship with alcohol

 Instead of “Clean,” use:

-For toxicology results: tested negative
+For toxicology results:

 When referring to an individual: